victorpengmx/tp/docs/UserGuide.md

 Note:
 - This command has no additional fields.
 - This command accepts trailing inputs as long as it is separated from the command by a space.
+- This command ranks people by decreasing numerical values of priority.
+Hence, a person with priority 10 will be ranked higher (closer to the top of the list) than a person with priority 1.

 **Successful Output**